suhuf/vidmusic-remover/README.md

 Working on usage for other audio file formats, this is just a prototype/wip

-C++ version being developed with QT atm.
+Proper C++ version being developed with QT